 A chain of events in 2011 resulted in the unexpected opportunity for Myles to start his own court reporting company, followed by the resurfacing of a dream he had of creating a related business that catered to other successful court reporters who wished to start their own court reporting companies.
 With the encouragement of Candie, his wife, and drawing on the inspiration and knowledge of Paula Babin, who founded Court Reporters Clearinghouse — a well-respected company with a similar business model — Court Reporters Exchange came into existence in July 2012.
-Our mission is to provide exceptional administrative services to reporting professionals.
+Our mission is to provide exceptional back-end support services to reporting professionals.
 This business model helps the successful reporter working for an agency or for a state or federal court transition into an ownership role and can help the solo, independent reporter expand the services they currently offer.

 Myles remarks, “It is a real pleasure to see successful court reporters transition into an ownership position, and it provides me with great satisfaction to help them build on their success.”

 It is Myles’s top priority to operate Court Reporters Exchange with a foundation of integrity.
 Myles adds, “Integrity is essential for me.
 At this point in my life, I want nothing to hinder my relationship with my Creator and with my family.
 I strive to make my life and my actions demonstrate this.”

 “Love and truth form a good leader; sound leadership is founded on loving integrity.”